dyne/tomb/README.md

 ### External applications

+The following applications are not included in Tomb's distributed sourcecode, but are known and tested to be compatible with Tomb:

 - [Secrets](https://secrets.dyne.org) is a software that can be operated on-line and on-site to split a Tomb key in shares to be distributed to peers: some of them have to agree to combine back the shares in order to retrieve the key.

 - [zuluCrypt](https://mhogomchungu.github.io/zuluCrypt/) is a graphical application to manage various types of encrypted volumes on GNU/Linux, among them also Tombs, written in C++.